bluvectorcyber/submit-files/README.md

                         './submit_to_bv.log')
 ```

+Suspicious files will be logged as WARNING messages while benign files will be logged as INFO messages.

 ## License
 This software is released under under the Apache License, Version 2.0.
 You may not use this software except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.
 A copy is also provided with this software.